sal55/langs/candm.md

     println x.type = i64.type  Shows 0
 ````

 **170** Since #171 uses {,}, I need to explain what M uses braces for.
-They were reserved to enclose deferred code, code which is executed later rather
-than when encountered.
+They were reserved to enclose deferred code, code which is executed later rather than when encountered.
 For example, lambda functions, but I never got round to that.
-However, a function body is also deferred code (not executed
-until called), so {...} is sometimes used in one-line functions.
+However, a function body is also deferred code (not executed until called), so {...} is sometimes used in one-line functions.

 **171** M has an extra attribute called 'exportq'.
-This also exports functions from a program, but here it is to the companion scripting language,
-which I rewriting to make it easily embeddable within any M application.
-If I wrote a function in M like this (a real one would be something that would
-benefit from native code):
+This also exports functions from a program, but here it is to the companion scripting language.
+If I wrote a function in M like this (a real one would be something that would benefit from native code):
 ````
 exportq function add(int x,y) = {x+y}
 ````
-In dynamic, interpreted code code, I can call this native code function as one of:
+The in dynamic, interpreted code, I can call this native code function as one of:
 ````
 c := host.add(a,b)
 # or:
 add := host.add
 c := add(a,b)
 ````
-The compiler will generate all the param info needed for the interpreter to pick up and do all the checks and conversions needed.
+The compiler will generate all the type and interface info needed for the interpreter to pick up and do all the checks and conversions needed.

-Nothing much to do with C, except that with *my* language, I can do this stuff, with C, I can't.
+Nothing much to do with C, except that with *my* language, I can do this stuff; with C, I can't.

 **172** M has an incredibly useful feature that I call Tabledata.
 Normally used to define a set of enums, and parallel arrays of data
 at the same time.
 Or sometimes just parallel arrays.
 The nearest C might have is the very ugly x-macros.

-A good example is the Examples/ax_tables.m (find the Examples folder somewhere).
+A good example is the [ax_tables.m](Examples/ax_tables.m).
 The "$" you see there is a device that picks up the last
 enum name as a string literal.

 **173** C is designed for separate compilation: compile all the modules, then use a linker.
-And actually, most projects used a makefile,
-or Cmake, or any of an increasingly bigger and more complex tools.
+And actually, most projects use a makefile, or Cmake, or any of a set of increasingly bigger and more complex tools.

 M is very different: the only tool is the compiler, and the only input it needs is one file: the name of the lead module.
 No build system needed.
 This is how the current M compiler (bb.exe) builds itself:
 ````
 C:\bx>\m\bb bb
 Compiling bb.m---------- to bb.exe